CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/recover-application-from-backup.md

 This guide describes how to recover the Application Servers from a backup.
 This will recover the application's reliable collections.
 Any recovery needed for the cluster's configuration, the service's appsettings, manifests or settings must be done manually.

-### Configure the Recover Script
+### Configure the Recovery Script

 {{< section "/disaster-recovery/application-server/recover/configure-recover-script.md">}}

-### Run the Recover Script
+### Run the Recovery Script

-{{% alert title="Note" %}}
+{{% alert title="Warning" color="warning" %}}
-A backup policy must be configured on the application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.MultipleServerWithHA.Backup.AddBackupToApplicationServer" title="Add Scheduled Backup To Application Server" >}} for further information.
+A backup policy must be configured on the Application Server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.MultipleServerWithHA.Backup.AddBackupToApplicationServer" title="Add Scheduled Backup to Application Server" >}} for further information.
 {{% /alert %}}

 {{< section "/disaster-recovery/application-server/recover/run-recover-script.md">}}